Bridging research and practice for healthy, active lives!

 2. Analyze state-of-the art and innovative basic science, applied science, and clinical medicine in the areas of exercise, fitness, health, and physical performance.

 3. Compare new approaches and perspectives concerning exercise science and sports medicine through interactive discussions with scientists and clinicians in related fields.

 4. Recognize the importance of basic science research as it relates to diseases and conditions that exist due to physical inactivity.

 5. Assess how physical activity research and practice can contribute to public health.

 Clinically Specific Objectives:

-6. Incorporate new guidelines into the care of the female athlete to improve energy availability in order to safely return to play in their sport
+6. Incorporate new guidelines into the care of the youth athlete to prevent injuries and illness and enhance safe return to play in their sport.

 7. Develop strategies to counsel patients with chronic diseases to participate in physical activity to improve function and quality of life.